 The Mental Health Joint Allocation Committee

-The Mental Health Joint Allocation Committee (JAC) manages the dispersal of the $1M fund allocated from the Student Government Association (SGA) and Georgia Tech administration in October of 2017.
+The Mental Health Joint Allocation Committee (JAC) manages the dispersal of the $1M fund allocated from the Student Government Association (SGA) and Georgia Tech administration.
+JAC was founded in October of 2017.
 Any individual student, the office of Georgia Tech, or student clubs can apply for JAC funds!
 The purpose of JAC is to fund initiatives that improve the mental health and well-being of Georgia Tech students.
 If you have a proposal or just an idea for the use of this fund (or if you’re just curious), JAC has public meetings every week.
-The meeting time for the Spring 2021 semester is every Thursday from 3:30PM-4:30PM EST. JAC can certainly help you through the steps of submitting a bill and would love more student input and more proposals!
+The meeting time for the Fall 2023 semester is biweekly on Fridays from 2:30PM-3:30PM EST (2/15, 2/29, 3/14, 3/28, and 4/11).
+JAC can certainly help you through the steps of submitting a bill and would love more student input and more proposals!
 If you have other questions or would like to join our email list please reach out to us at gtsgajac@gmail.com!

 Mental Health JAC Grants